-Standard literature for band studied for sight reading, development of tone and technique.
-Public appearances by the group and by small ensemble groups formed from various sections of the band.
-(Prerequisites: None).
+The course provides the study of band literature for sight-reading, development of tone and technique.
+Public appearances by the group and by small ensemble groups will be formed from various sections of the band.
+RECOMMENDED ENTRY SKILLS/KNOWLEDGE: High school Concert Band experience equivalency.
+(Prerequisite: none.)